vesper-framework/vesper/docs/typescript/getting-started.md

 ```

 Defining GraphQL schemas inside `.graphql` files allows us to have them organized and easy to work with.
-If `.graphql` format is not recognizable by your IDE then install a plugin if its available for your IDE.
-Now let's create a controller for our root queries inside `schema/controller/PostController.graphql` file:
+Next, create a schema for our root queries and mutations inside `schema/controller/PostController.graphql` file:

 ```graphql
 type Query {